computer-lab/computerlab.io/source/_posts/my-experience-first-defcon-china.md

 springing me into a crude reverse shell.

-I felt, for the first time in years, a spiky jolt of pure dopamine, and immediately felt empowered to weaponize my middling web engineer skills and learn other classic hacking stuff like binary reversing, just because I wanted to play CTF.
+I felt, for the first time in years, a spiky jolt of pure dopamine, and immediately felt motivated to weaponize my middling web developer skills and learn classic hacking stuff like binary reversing, just because I wanted to play CTF.

-CTF, in its many variants, simultaneously appeals to to the part of me that likes the intensity of team sports, and the part of me that wants to play with weird computing systems.

-People all over the world seem to find CTF really compelling.
+People all over the world seem to find CTF similarly compelling.
 Thanks to the CTF directory [ctftime.org](https://ctftime.org), I've been able to participate in CTFs hosted by organizations based in India, China, Iran, and even Pennsylvania.
-Ironically, this Olympian quality can lead to interesting problems, like when many competitors in the Iranian CTF found themselves unable to connect to challenge machines because their IPs had been added to ISP blacklists.
+Ironically, this Olympian quality can lead to problems, like when many competitors in the Iranian CTF found themselves unable to connect to challenge machines because their IPs had been added to ISP blacklists.

 DEF CON China has its roots in international CTF culture, specifically in a 2016 coffee date between Jeff Moss and Baidu Security exec Ma Jie, who was in Vegas